OlivierLD/raspberry-coffee/http-client-paradigm/src/main/python-skeletons/tcp-chat/README.md

 This presents a multi-threaded server, and the corresponding client (several client instances can be spawned, lucky us!).

+> _**To Notice**_:
+> This implements a **hub-and-spoke** architecture, even if it may look like
+> a peer-to-peer behavior.
+> The server is sitting in the middle, and one or more clients are running aroun d the server.
+> When a _client_ sends a message, it tells the _server_ who to send it to.
+> The server is then sending the message to all the clients mentioned by the client.

 It is implementing only the basic features of a chat server.
 One of the requirements was to keep the code as small as possible.
 You can: